satyam46020/JioMart_FullStack/README.md

 ##

-This project was built during our construct week at Masai School.
-It was built by a team of 6 developers and executed in 6 days.
+This is a MERN project which is being built during my construct week at Masai School.
+It was built and developed by me on a span of 7 days.

 ## 🚀 Demo